quabynah-bilson/proche/README.md

 - Use the mobile application to interact with the system.

-- Use a GRPC client such as grpcurl or bloomrpc to directly interact with the microservices.
+- Use a gRPC client such as grpcurl or bloomrpc to directly interact with the microservices.

 ### Conclusion